Tom5521/GZGoLauncher/README.md

 1. Download the package from [releases](https://github.com/Tom5521/GZGoLauncher/releases/latest)
 for your architecture.

-2. Unzip the package and move GZGoLauncher.app to your Applications folder, or you can execute the binary in GZGoLauncher.app/Contents/MacOS/GZGoLauncher.
+2. Unzip the package and move `GZGoLauncher.app` to your Applications folder, or you can execute the binary in `GZGoLauncher.app/Contents/MacOS/GZGoLauncher`.

 ### Linux